-May December 1
+Мау December 1

 August December 1

 December October 1st

 All accounts must be paid in full, with no current or pending disciplinary actions and/or other necessities associated with commencement.
 A \$25 nonrefundable degree application fee must accompany the application for the degree.
 The fee applies only to the term marked on the application and is not transferable to another term.
-Caps and gowns are purchased from Chandie's Castle.
+Caps and gowns are purchased from The Welcome Center.